Applequist/Applequist.github.io/src/content/blog/x86-asm-basics-1.md

   .quad 1, 2, 3, 4, 5, 6, 7
 ```

+There are other types of data section:
+- **.rodata*** sections contain **read-only** data.
+Attempt to modify `.rodata` memory will abort the program.
+- **.bss** sections contain uninitialized data (initialized to all zeroes by the OS).
+Instead of values you specify
+  size.
+This allows to keep executable size low as the memory is not reserved until runtime by the OS.

+You can also reserve data in the `.bss` section using 2 directives:
+- `.lcomm sym, 8` reserves `8` bytes in the `.bss` section and defines a **local** symbol `sym` for the address,
+  unless `sym` is also marked as `.global`.
+- `.comm sym, 8` is similar to `.lcomm` except that the linker will merge all declarations for similarly named symbols.

 ### Text section

 The text section contains the actual code of the program.